Brighton Diggins: Military service

 Having earlier intimated an inclination to enlist in the R.A.A.F., once Carlton's 1940 VFL season had finished, Diggins enlisted in the Second AIF (in September 1940).

 "Diggins retired [from football] in order to join the armed forces.
 However, after just three months he was discharged on medical grounds when it was felt that his ankle, which he had injured in a match in 1934, would be unable to withstand the rigours of infantry training."

 He re-enlisted in 1942; and, as Staff Sergeant Diggins, he took an active part in the training of commandos at the Army Physical and Recreational Training School (P. & R.T.) in Frankston.

 Frankston

 In 1947, he was appointed non-playing coach of Frankston Football Club.
 In September 1947, when an injured player was unable to return to the field after half-time, he "took the field [and] received a great ovation from the Frankston supporters.
 Diggins is the biggest man seen in Peninsular football for a long time.
-"Football News" put his weight down at 17 stone [viz., 108kg]". and, in the following season (1948), aged 41, he made another comeback, in which "he played inspiring football and was largely responsible for his side's two-goal win".
+"Football News" put his weight down at 17 stone [viz., 108 kg]". and, in the following season (1948), aged 41, he made another comeback, in which "he played inspiring football and was largely responsible for his side's two-goal win".
 He coached Frankston for three seasons (1947–1949).